Take a look inside The Moment's hiring process and find tips to build an amazing portfolio

-Tell us where you come from and how your previous experiences connect to the field.
+Describe where you come from and how your previous experiences connect to the field.
 What’s your perspective on innovation, your experience so far, and how do you fit in?
 Although this may be straightforward for some candidates coming from a multidisciplinary program or role, it is more challenging for others who come from a specific industry or specialized background.
-Tell us how your background will help you excel in the role of Innovation Designer and branch out into the complex space of innovation work more broadly.
+Describe how your background will help you excel in your chosen role and branch out into the complex space of innovation work more broadly.

 Your Portfolio: Don’t leave us hanging, leave us wanting more

-Along with your cover letter and resume, we ask that candidates submit a professional portfolio.
+Along with your cover letter and resume, The Moment specifically requests a professional portfolio.
 You can supplement the PDF version with a webpage, slidedeck, or other medium of your choosing that showcases some of your best work relevant to the position.

 So what does a good portfolio look like?
 Yes, we want to see your best projects.
 But the key aspect lies in clearly and assuredly speaking to these projects, and articulating why they are important.

-Furthermore, ensure that the projects you include are well curated for The Moment, relevant to the job, and ones that you are most proud of.
+Furthermore, ensure that the projects you include are well curated for the company you’re applying to and are relevant to the job.
+Include examples that you are most proud of.
 For these projects we would certainly be interested in learning about the solutions or final design, but not solely.
 Present the project brief, the key challenge, and the process that led you to the solution.

-In describing the process of your work, we will be looking for the tools and methods you used, the learnings and insights you gathered, and the collaboration moments and relationships formed along the way.
+In describing the process of your work, we specifically look for the tools and methods used, the learnings and insights you gathered, and the collaboration moments and relationships formed along the way.
 In the solution presented we will be looking at the quality of outcomes as well as the artifacts developed for the project, and of course, look at the impact achieved (or aimed for) on the business and people level.
 Here are some specifics we are looking for in each project example you share:

 - Results: For every design challenge there is an outcome, it doesn’t matter what form it takes: a product or service, a strategy, or a set of recommendations, are just a few examples.
 Make sure to showcase the results you achieved in a compelling way.